shaktimaan10/buch_zavizenov_streaming_net/README.md

 ## Project Description

-This is a streaming app build with Vue.js
+This is a streaming app build with Vue.js + PHP that allows users to watch movies, tv shows and music videos.
+It has a parental control function for kids' accounts and various JS animations, sliders, lightboxes, etc.

 ## Course